On the eigenvalue problem for a bulk/surface elliptic system: Introduction and main results

-Our last main result brings the parallelism between problems \eqref{1} and \eqref{4} to an unexpected level.
-Indeed, despite of the difference between the two problems, their principal eigenspaces and eigenfunctions exhibit similar properties. \begin{thm}[\bf The first eigenfunction] Let assumption $R$ holds and $\Omega$ be connected.
-Then the principal eigenvalue $\lambda_1$ in Theorem~\ref{Theorem1} is simple, i.e. $\lambda_1<\lambda_2$ in \eqref{10}, and $u_1$ has constant sign in $\Omega\cup\Gamma_1$. \end{thm} \begin{rem}The most unexpect part of the statement is probably that $u_1$ has constant sign \emph{also} on $\Gamma_1$.\end{rem}
+Our last main result brings the parallelism between problems \eqref{1} and \eqref{4} to a probably unexpected level.
+Indeed, despite of the difference between the two problems, their principal eigenspaces and eigenfunctions exhibit similar properties. \begin{thm}[\bf The first eigenfunction] Let assumption $(R)$ hold and let $\Omega$ be connected.
+Then the principal eigenvalue $\lambda_1$ in Theorem~\ref{Theorem1} is simple, i.e. $\lambda_1<\lambda_2$ in \eqref{10}, and $u_1$ has constant sign in $\Omega\cup\Gamma_1$. \end{thm} The most unexpected assertion in the last statement is that $u_1$ has constant sign also on $\Gamma_1$.
+The proof Theorem~\ref{Theorem4}, indeed, uses classical arguments (see \cite{Evans}) inside $\Omega$ and \emph{ad hoc} arguments on $\Gamma_1$.

 Finally, we would like to point out an interesting consequence of our main results in the radial case.
 Let $\Omega=B_{R_2}\setminus\overline{B_{R_1}}$, $0<R_1<R_2$, and take $\Gamma_0=\partial B_{R_2}$, $\Gamma_1=\partial B_{R_1}$.
-The opposite choice of $\Gamma_0$ and $\Gamma_1$ would be possible, but this one seems to be more interesting than the other.
-Indeed it models a circular drumhead $B_{R_2}$ with a centered circular hole $\overline{B_{R_1}}$, in the example of the bassdrum. \begin{thm}[\bf The first eigenfunction in the radial case] When $\Omega$ is as described above then any weak solution of \eqref{15} is radially symmetric.
+The opposite choice of $\Gamma_0$ and $\Gamma_1$ would be possible, but this one models a circular drumhead $B_{R_2}$ with a centered circular hole $\overline{B_{R_1}}$, in the bass drum model. \begin{thm}[\bf The first eigenfunction in the radial case] When $\Omega$ is as described above then any weak solution of \eqref{15} is radially symmetric.
 Moreover, if we choose $u_1$ in Theorem~\ref{Theorem4} to be positive, then $u_1$ is strictly decreasing in the radius. \end{thm} The last result shows that the principal eigenfunctions behave exactly as principal eigenfunctions of problem \eqref{4} when $\Omega$ is a ball.

 The paper is organized as follows.
 In Section~\ref{section 2} we collect the background material needed in the paper.
 Section~\ref{section 3} addresses the preliminary analysis of problem~\eqref{12}, which is crucial in the proofs of our main results.
 Finally in Section~\ref{section 4} we prove all results stated above.